Newly Diagnosed Type 2 Diabetes Group Consultations

 We assure this in three ways.
 First, before the group, all participants are sent an agreement to not to share any information discussed within the group.
 Unlike the confidentiality regulations surrounding a doctor’s obligation to keep all information confidential, this is not enforceable by law.
 However, as all participants will be sharing personal information, it is in everyone’s interests to respect this.

 Second, when you join the session, the facilitator asks you to consent to share limited and relevant information about your condition with the group.
 This information will be shared with the group in the form of a Discussion Board.
-You consent verbally.
+You consent verbally and you might confirm this in the “CHAT”.

 Third, the clinic team makes a record that you have consented and note this in your computer record.

-Will there be any follow up after the group clinic?
+Will there be any follow up after the video group clinic?

 Any other questions?

-If you have other questions or if you have been to a group clinic and want to add to this list of questions to help other patients, please get in touch with your group clinic team.
+If you have other questions or if you have been to a VGC and want to add to this list of questions to help other patients, please get in touch with your group clinic team.